 The syntax of loop annotations is given in Figure 2.9, as an extension of the grammar of C statements.
-Loop-allocation clauses allow to specify which memory location is dynamically allocated or deallocated by a loop from the heap; they are defined later in Section 2.7.3.
+Loop-allocation clauses allow specifying which memory locations are dynamically allocated or deallocated by a loop; they are defined later in Section 2.7.3.